dileepdail/React-Contact-Form-App/README.md

 ## How to Run the App

-This App is alreday running on Production.
+This App is already running on Production.
 Open [https://d2gxp6vg87knst.cloudfront.net](https://d2gxp6vg87knst.cloudfront.net) to view it in the browser.

 ### How to use the Application?